Action on homelessness

 The Bridge

-The Bridge is a transitional shelter (in Halifax Regional Municipality) that provides access to healthcare and other wraparound services for people experiencing homelessness.
+The Bridge provides shelter with integrated support and healthcare services for up to 190 people in Halifax Regional Municipality.
 There's a clinic on site, and a dedicated floor for people leaving the hospital who don't have a place to go to recover.

 Supportive housing